-For generations, Londoners have headed to Hampstead Heath to escape the dirt and noise of the city.
-A unique expanse of rus in urbe ("country in the city"), its 791 acres encompass a variety of wildlife as well as habitats: grassy meadows, woodland, scrub, wetlands, and some of Europe's most venerable oak forests.
-Be aware that, aside from the southern slope of Parliament Hill and Golders Hill Park, it is more like countryside than a park, with signs and facilities in short supply.
-Pick up a map at Kenwood House, or the Education Centre near the Lido off Gordon House Road, where you can also get details about the history of the Heath and the flora and fauna growing there.
+For generations, Londoners have headed to Hampstead Heath to escape the dirt and noise of the city, and this unique 791-acre expanse of rus in urbe ("country in the city") is home to a variety of wildlife and habitat: grassy meadows, woodland, scrub, wetlands, and some of Europe's most venerable oaks.
+Be aware that, aside from the southern slope of Parliament Hill and Golders Hill Park, it is more like countryside than a park, with signs and amenities in short supply.
+Pick up a map at Kenwood House, or the Education Centre near the Lido off Gordon House Road, where you can also get details about the history of the Heath and its flora and fauna.
 An excellent alfresco café near the Athletics Field serves Italian food.

-Golders Hill Park offers a good café, tennis courts, a duck pond, croquet lawn, and walled flower garden, plus a Butterfly House (open May–September) and a small zoo with inhabitants including lemurs, coatis, and rare birds.
+Golders Hill Park offers a good café, tennis courts, a duck pond, a croquet lawn, and a walled flower garden, plus a Butterfly House (May–September) and a small zoo with inhabitants including lemurs, coatis, and rare birds.